 Here are 3 broad strategies for exercising non-qualified stock options that you may want to explore.

-Exercise and Sell When They Vest
+Strategy 1: Exercise and Sell When Your Non-Qualified Stock Options Vest

-Exercise and Sell at Expiration
+Strategy 2: Exercise and Sell at Expiration

 An expiration date is the date at which the shares and any subsequent value disappear, assuming that no other action is taken.